decatur/ansatz27/README.md

 [Understanding JSON Schema](http://spacetelescope.github.io/understanding-json-schema/)

+You can also validated JSON and JSON schema online with [jsonschemalint](http://jsonschemalint.com/draft4)

 # JSON Schema and Type Coersion

 For all use cases of ansatz27, schemas are optional.
 However, their use is strongly encouraged.